Current Plan: January 1, 2021 – December 31, 2023

 Action 3: Provide grant guidance through mentoring and web-based grant writing workshops.

-Objective B: Seek funding for historical records preservation and access in Ohio repositories.
+Objective 2: Seek funding for historical records preservation and access in Ohio repositories.

-Action 1: Apply for funding from the NHPRC to administer a re-grant program for projects that improve the preservation of and access to Ohio historical records.
+Action 1: Promote and administer a re-grant program for projects that improve the preservation of and access to Ohio historical records.